thibaut-neoledge/azure-docs.fr-fr/articles/iot-hub/iot-hub-rm-rest.md

     }
     ```

-2. Ajoutez le code suivant à la méthode **CreateIoTHub** pour créer un objet **HttpClient** avec un jeton d’authentification dans les en-têtes :
+2. Add the following code to the **CreateIoTHub** method to create an **HttpClient** object with the authentication token in the headers:

     ```
     HttpClient client = new HttpClient();
     client.DefaultRequestHeaders.Authorization = new AuthenticationHeaderValue("Bearer", token);
     ```

-3. Ajoutez le code suivant à la méthode **CreateIoTHub** pour décrire le IoT Hub à créer et générer une représentation JSON (pour obtenir la liste des emplacements qui prennent en charge IoT Hub, consultez [Statut Azure][lnk-status]) :
+3. Add the following code to the **CreateIoTHub** method to describe the IoT hub to create and generate a JSON representation (for the current list of locations that support IoT Hub see [Azure Status][lnk-status]):

     ```
     var description = new